npmcomponent/jprichardson-stochasm/README.md

 ````

 ## Multiple generators
-If the Stochator constructor is passed multiple configuration objects, `next` (or its alias) returns an array of each random generated value.
+If the stochasm constructor is passed multiple configuration objects, `next` (or its alias) returns an array of each random generated value.

 To generate a random point, we might do: